 Place: An important unit of analysis

-Recent studies have shown a tremendous concentration of crime at very small geographic units of analysis such as street segments (often termed “hot spots”), and research on hot spots policing suggests significant crime prevention benefits can be gained by focusing on such places.
+Research shows that crime is highly concentrated in very small geographic places, such as street segments, and that focusing criminal justice efforts at such places benefits crime prevention and communities.
 Furthermore, other social phenomena also cluster at small places, suggesting a role for partnerships between justice agencies, social service providers, and “micro-communities” in helping to prevent crime and increase social cohesion and informal social control.

 Despite a growing scientific base, there remain gaps in our knowledge of crime and place and the nature of micro-communities.
-Moreover, crime prevention approaches often continue to ignore the importance of these issues.
-The CEBCP, and affiliated scholars of the Crime and Place Working Group (CPWG), work to identify areas of significant research promise and practical crime prevention and social benefits.
+Faculty and students within the CEBCP work to identify areas of significant research promise and practical crime prevention and social benefits.
+CEBCP has also created the Crime and Place Working Group (CPWG), an international collaborative of crime and place scholars dedicated to the advancement of this line of research.

-For more information on the Crime and Place Working Group, please contact Breanne Cave, the Crime and Place Working Group coordinator.
+For more information on the Crime and Place Working Group, please contact Sean Wire, the Crime and Place Working Group coordinator.
+The current co-chairs of the CPWG are Martin Andresen and Liz Groff.

 - Community Health, Anti-social Behavior and Safety at Street Segments